-- 1.11 The CRA and its employees should comply with all applicable laws, rules and regulations governing its activities in each jurisdiction in which it operates. - 1.12 The CRA and its employees should deal fairly and honestly with issuers, investors, other market participants, and the public. - 1.13 The CRA's analysts should be held to high standards of integrity, and the CRA will not employ individuals with demonstrably compromised integrity. - 1.14 The CRA and its employees should not, either implicitly or explicitly, give issuers any assurance or guarantee of a particular rating prior to a rating assessment. - 1.15 The CRA should institute policies and procedures that clearly specify a person responsible for the CRA's and the CRA's employees' compliance with the provisions of the CRA's code of conduct and with applicable laws and regulations.
-This person's reporting lines and compensation should be independent of the CRA's rating operations. - 1.16 Upon becoming aware that another employee or entity associated with the CRA is or has engaged in conduct that is illegal, unethical or contrary to the CRA's code of conduct, a CRA employee should report such information immediately to the individual in charge of compliance or an officer of the CRA, as appropriate, so proper action may be taken.
-Its employees are not necessarily expected to be experts in the law.
+- 1.11 The CRA and its employees should comply with all applicable laws and regulations governing its activities in each jurisdiction in which it operates. - 1.12 The CRA and its employees should deal fairly and honestly with issuers, investors, other market participants, and the public. - 1.13 The CRA's analysts should be held to high standards of integrity, and the CRA should not employ individuals with demonstrably compromised integrity. - 1.14 The CRA and its employees should not, either implicitly or explicitly, give any assurance or guarantee of a particular rating prior to a rating assessment.
+This does not preclude a CRA from developing prospective assessments used in structured finance and similar transactions.

+- 1.15 The CRA should institute policies and procedures that clearly specify a person responsible for the CRA's and the CRA's employees' compliance with the provisions of the CRA's code of conduct and with applicable laws and regulations.
+This person's reporting lines and compensation should be independent of the CRA's rating operations. - 1.16 Upon becoming aware that another employee or entity under common control with the CRA is or has engaged in conduct that is illegal, unethical or contrary to the CRA's code of conduct, a CRA employee should report such information immediately to the individual in charge of compliance or an officer of the CRA, as appropriate, so proper action may be taken.
+A CRA's employees are not necessarily expected to be experts in the law.
 Nonetheless, its employees are expected to report the activities that a reasonable person would question.
 Any CRA officer who receives such a report from a CRA employee is obligated to take appropriate action, as determined by the laws and regulations of the jurisdiction and the rules and guidelines set forth by the CRA.
+CRA management should prohibit retaliation by other CRA staff or by the CRA itself against any employees who, in good faith, make such reports.